-- Complete all 4 Smart Futures 9-Adult Activity Journal lessons: - Active Listening - o The Entrepreneur Within - Personal Budget - Multiple Intelligences - Complete at least six hours of community service or mentoring experience - Add your volunteer experiences to your portfolio in Smart Futures - Complete one of the following: Industry Based Labor Career and Technical Industry Experience - Achieve an industry recognized credential - AED - First aid - NOCTI - Industry Based Certification - Complete 1 three hour work based job shadow in your field of interest - Add reflection of shadow experience to your portfolio in Smart Futures - Attend the Fall or Spring financial aid night - Attend the Fall or Spring college and career night - Take the SAT or ACT -Complete by Fall of Senior year for college bound students - Update and complete resume in Smart Futures - Focus on scholarships and college applications - Complete, edit, and finalize career plan within Smart Futures - Attend a senior meeting with school counselor to finalize career plan and graduation plan - By senior year, students must have completed 2 college/vocational tours and attended 1 college / vocational career fair
+- Complete all Smart Futures 9-Adult Activity Journal lessons as assigned. - Complete at least six hours of community service or mentoring experience - o Add your volunteer experiences to your portfolio in Smart Futures - Complete one of the following: Industry Based Labor Career and Technical Industry Experience - Achieve an industry-recognized credential - AED - First aid - NOCTI - Industry Based Certification - Complete one 3-hour work-based job shadow in your field of interest - Add reflection of shadow experience to your portfolio in Smart Futures - Students are required to complete two job shadows (one junior year, one senior year) - Attend the Fall or Spring financial aid night - Take the SAT or ACT Complete by the Fall of Senior year for college-bound students - Update and complete resume in Smart Futures - Focus on scholarships and college applications - Complete, edit, and finalize career plan within Smart Futures - Attend a senior meeting with the school counselor to finalize career plan and graduation plan - By the end of senior year, students must have completed two college/vocational tours and attended one college/vocational career fair.
+A meeting with a military recruiter can fulfill one of these requirements. - Interview and resume project with community, faculty, and administration